 Securities available for sale are carried at fair value, with unrealized gains and losses excluded from earnings and reported in other comprehensive income.
 Realized gains and losses on securities available for sale are included in other income and, when applicable, are reported as a reclassification adjustment, net of tax, in other comprehensive income.
-Gains and losses on sales of securities are determined on the specificidentification method.
+Gains and losses on sales of securities are determined on the specific-identification method.
 Purchase premiums and discounts are recognized in interest income using the interest method over the terms of the securities.

-The Company conducts a regular assessment of its securities portfolio to determine whether any are otherthan-temporarily impaired.
+The Company conducts a regular assessment of its securities portfolio to determine whether any are other-than-temporarily impaired.
 In estimating other-than-temporary impairment losses, management considers, among other factors, the length of time and extent to which the fair value has been less than cost, the financial condition and near term prospects of the issuer, and the intent and ability of the Company to retain its investment for a period of time sufficient to allow for any anticipated recovery.
-The term "other-thantemporary" is not intended to indicate that the decline is permanent, but indicates that the prospects for a near-term recovery of value is not necessarily favorable, or that there is a lack of evidence to support a realizable value equal to or greater than the carrying value of the investment.
-Once a decline in value for a debt security is determined to be other-than-temporary, the other-than-temporary impairment is separated into (a) the amount of the total other-than-temporary impairment related to a decrease in cash flows expected to be collected from the debt security (the credit loss) and (b) the amount of the total other-than-temporary impairment related to all other factors.
-The amount of the total other-than-temporary impairment related to the credit loss is recognized in earnings.
+The term "other-than-temporary" is not intended to indicate that the decline is permanent, but indicates that the prospects for a near-term recovery of value is not necessarily favorable, or that there is a lack of evidence to support a realizable value equal to or greater than the carrying value of the investment.
+Once a decline in value for a debt security is determined to be other-than-temporary, the other-than-temporary impairment is separated into (a) the amount of the total other-than-temporary impairment related to a decrease in cash flows expected to be collected from the debt security (the credit loss) and (b) the amount of the total other-than-temporary impairment related to the credit loss is recognized in earnings.
 The amount of the total other-than-temporary impairment related to all other factors is recognized in other comprehensive income.